ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Behind your clear vision must be the purpose to realize it, to bring it out in tangible expression.

-And behind this purpose must be an invincible and unwavering FAITH that the thing is already yours, that it is "at hand" and you have only to take possession of it.
+And behind this purpose must be an invincible and unwavering faith that the thing is already yours, that it is at hand and you have only to take possession of it.

 Live in the new house, mentally, until it takes form around you physically.
 In the mental realm, enter at once into full enjoyment of the things you want.

-"Whatsoever things ye ask for when ye pray, believe that ye receive them, and ye shall have them," said Jesus.
+Whatsoever things ye ask for when ye pray, believe that ye receive them, and ye shall have them, said Jesus.

 See the things you want as if they were actually around you all the time.
 See yourself as owning and using them.
 Make use of them in imagination just as you will use them when they are your tangible possessions.
 Dwell upon your mental picture until it is clear and distinct, and then take the mental attitude of ownership toward everything in that picture.
 Take possession of it, in mind, in the full faith that it is actually yours.
 Hold to this mental ownership.
 Do not waiver for an instant in the faith that it is real.

-And remember what was said in a proceeding chapter about gratitude: Be as thankful for it all the time as you expect to be when it has taken form.
+And remember what was said in a preceding chapter about gratitude: Be as thankful for it all the time as you expect to be when it has taken form.
 The person who can sincerely thank God for the things which as yet he owns only in imagination has real faith.
 He will get rich.
 He will cause the creation of whatever he wants.

 You do not need to pray repeatedly for things you want.
 It is not necessary to tell God about it every day.

-Your part is to intelligently formulate your desire for the things which make for a larger life and to get these desire arranged into a coherent whole, and then to impress this whole desire upon the formless substance, which has the power and the will to bring you what you want.
+Your part is to intelligently formulate your desire for the things which make for a larger life and to get these desires arranged into a coherent whole, and then to impress this whole desire upon the formless substance, which has the power and the will to bring you what you want.

-You do not make this impression by repeating strings of words; you make it by holding the vision with unshakable PURPOSE to attain it and with steadfast FAITH that you do attain it.
+You do not make this impression by repeating strings of words; you make it by holding the vision with unshakable purpose to attain it and with steadfast faith that you do attain it.

-Keep yourself focused and thinking in the certain way with the weekly e-mail newsletter available FREE.

 The answer to prayer is not according to your faith while you are talking, but according to your faith while you are working.